 Seeing my role as her primary carer was essential, and it provided me the impetus to change.

 This reframing of aggressive behaviour gave me perspective.
-I could see that she was having a problem not being a problem.
+I could see that she was having a problem, not being a problem.
 Her aggressive behavior was her way of asking for help as best she could.
-Rather than trying to manipulate me or negatively control me with her outbursts, I suddenly saw them as her bids for connection, and I learned to lean into them.
+I suddenly saw these outbursts as her bids for connection, rather than trying to manipulate me or negatively control me, and I learned to lean into them.

 The Starter Class introduced tools that helped me to loosen her fear.
-We used play to ease the tension, and a one-on-one time tool called Special Time to build our connection.
-I started to keep firm on bringing limits gently, and when she got angry because of them, I saw it not as defiance but as a release of her hurts and fears.
+We used play to ease the tension, and a one-on-one- time tool called Special Time to build our connection.
+I got better at bringing firm limits gently, and when she got angry because of them, I saw it not as defiance but as a release of her hurts and fears.
 I became better able to stay close as a safe container and listen through her outbursts until the moment where she calmed.

 Then, it was like the sun would come out and my daughter would radiate cooperation, warmth, and thoughtfulness.
-Sometimes she’d even make a big developmental a leap, finding new confidence, and increase her ability to tolerate transitions or even have a go at something new.
+Sometimes, I noticed that she would make a big developmental a leap, show us newfound confidence, and increase her ability to tolerate transitions, or even have a go at something new.

-I’d find myself unable to collect, unable to be the grown up, I needed to be, or the mum, I wanted to be.
+I’d find myself unable to collect myself, unable to be the grown up I needed to be or the mum I wanted to be.